 A financial audit is a process of evaluating, comparing, and examining the financial transactions of an organization.
 The audit establishes whether an organization’s books are in order and if they have met its obligations.

 The starting point for any financial audit is a review of the organization’s accounting records.
 These records include the general ledger, where all transactions are recorded in a single document, and subsidiary ledgers for each type of asset or liability.
 The volume of data can be overwhelming, so auditors need to identify key transactions quickly.
-One method that can help is using table-based analysis with pivot tables or charts.
+Sometimes, companies also tend to hire a proofreader for business book, so that the job can be easily handled and cost-efficiently.
+These proofreaders can scan through the documents for unnoticed errors.
+Another method that can help is using table-based analysis with pivot tables or charts.

 What is a Financial Audit?